A Highly Interactive Training Course On

 Training Overview

-In oil and gas operations—ranging from exploration and production to refining—Naturally Occurring Radioactive Materials (NORM) can accumulate in scales, sludges, produced water, and equipment.
-Though these materials originate from natural geological sources, their concentration during industrial processes can elevate them to hazardous levels, posing serious health, safety, and environmental challenges.
-NORM is commonly encountered in upstream drilling sites, pipelines, separators, and downstream infrastructure such as refineries and storage terminals.
+In oil and gas operations—from exploration and production to refining and storage—Naturally Occurring Radioactive Materials (NORM) can accumulate in scales, sludges, produced water, and industrial equipment.
+While these radioactive materials originate naturally, their concentration during petroleum operations can reach hazardous levels, creating significant health, safety, and environmental risks.
+NORM is commonly encountered in upstream drilling sites, pipelines, separators, and downstream facilities, including refineries and storage terminals.

 What are the goals?